NVIDIA/deepops/docs/slurm-cluster/slurm-usage.md

 9     batch         bash   user01  RUNNING       5:43 UNLIMITED      1 dgx1
 ```

-To see just the running jobs for a particulare user `USERNAME`:
+To see just the running jobs for a particular user `USERNAME`:

 ```sh
 $ squeue -l -u USERNAME